 Writing in the toddler program is a kinesthetic act; the children explore mark making with their whole body.
 The goals for the toddlers are:

 Reading in the toddler program is a joyful act; the children are introduced to the joys of language, rhyme, rhythm, and stories.
 The goals for the toddlers are:

 Writing in the young preschool program is exploratory; the children continue to build upon the foundations set in the toddler room.
 The goals for the young preschoolers are:

 Reading in the young preschool program is a social act; the children are encouraged to interact with books, songs, and rhymes through movement and conversations.
 The goals for the young preschoolers are:

-Writing in the preschool program is emergent; the children are encouraged to see writing as a tool for communication and to start to see themselves as authors.
-The goals for the preschoolers are:
+Writing in the first year of junior kindergarten is emergent; the children are encouraged to see writing as a tool for communication and to start to see themselves as authors.
+The goals for the younger junior kindergarten children are:

-Reading in the preschool program is empowering; the children are encouraged to develop identities as readers and consumers of literature.
-The goals for the preschoolers are:
+Reading in the first year of junior kindergarten is empowering; the children are encouraged to develop identities as readers and consumers of literature.
+The goals for the younger junior kindergarten children are:

-Writing in the junior kindergarten program is developing; the children know a lot about who writers are, why writers write, and how writers write.
-The goals for the junior kindergarteners are:
+Writing in the second year of junior kindergarten is developing; the children know a lot about who writers are, why writers write, and how writers write.
+The goals for the older junior kindergarteners are:

-Reading in the junior kindergarten program is developing; the children know the importance of books and understand what authors do.
-The goals for the junior kindergarteners are:
+Reading in the second year of junior kindergarten is developing; the children know the importance of books and understand what authors do.
+The goals for the older junior kindergarteners are:

 In the preschool and junior kindergarten classrooms, children have endless opportunities to use writing for functional purposes such as this Doctor’s Office sign in sheet that they used in their dramatic play, a chart comparing the process of metamorphoses in a butterfly and in their tie-dye process, or by recording observations in their science explorations.